jchs-science/jchs-science.githib.io/units/3 waves/2 waves describe.md

 Do - _Wave properties activity, draw pictures and write descriptions._
 {: .fs-6 .fw-300 .text-blue-000}

+## Instructions
+{: .no_toc}
+For each of the following activities, you should:
+  - [ ] <font color='blue'>Draw a picture of what it looks like</font>
+  - [ ] <font color='blue'>Describe the picture you drew</font>

+You are going to be graded on if you have a large, clear picture, and a description in your own words descrbing what is happening.

 <!-- table of contents for the page -->
 ## Table of contents
 {: .no_toc .text-delta }